chris-visser/meteor-vue-admin/README.md

 ## Getting Started

-Run the below command to install the dependencies
+Run the below command to install the dependencies.

+>Note that when you don't have a copy of Meteor installed on you development environment, this will install it automatically for you.

 ```sh
 npm install